TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.reader.rst

    won't return until the entire document is processed.
 So these interfaces should be used if the blocking behaviour of :meth:`parse` is not desirable.

-   When the parser is instantiated it is ready to begin accepting data from the feed method immediately.
-After parsing has been finished with a call to close the reset method must be called to make the parser ready to accept new data, either from feed or using the parse method.
+   When the parser is instantiated it is ready to begin accepting data kutoka the feed method immediately.
+After parsing has been finished with a call to close the reset method must be called to make the parser ready to accept new data, either kutoka feed or using the parse method.

    Note that these methods must *not* be called during parsing, that is, after parse has been called and before it returns.

-   By default, the class also implements the parse method of the XMLReader interface using the feed, close and reset methods of the IncrementalParser interface as a convenience to SAX 2.0 driver writers.
+   By default, the kundi also implements the parse method of the XMLReader interface using the feed, close and reset methods of the IncrementalParser interface as a convenience to SAX 2.0 driver writers.